-As an entrepreneur, you have a BIG IDEA and you’re ready to “charge hell with a water pistol.”
+Entrepreneurs with a BIG IDEA tend to charge hell with a water pistol.
 You have a product or service, you see an immediate need, and you don’t want to waste a second to meet it.
-That’s who you are as an entrepreneur.
+That’s just who you are, as an entrepreneur.
 But it’s not time to start the battle just yet.
-It is senseless to brandish water pistols if you don’t have a reservoir of water to refill them.
+It is senseless to brandish water pistols without a reservoir of water to refill them.
 You need to build and fill a financial reservoir in your personal life so that you have enough to sustain your business life.
-Therefore, I invite you to sit down on a cushy couch and listen to my “Grandma’s Wisdom.”
+Therefore, I invite you to sit down on a cushy couch and learn from my “Grandma’s Wisdom.”
 I’m going to help you prepare your personal financial assessment as the first step in building a financial plan for your startup.
-So let’s get started crunching the numbers and see how they affect the financial plans for your startup.
+So let’s get started, crunching the numbers and seeing how they affect the financial plans for your startup.

-As you prepare to begin a business, you need to update your personal financial statement.
-Essentially, you want to make a list of everything you own and everything you owe.
+As you prepare to begin a business, you’ll need to update your personal financial statement.
+Essentially, you will want to make a list of everything you own and everything you owe.
 In financial terms, you’re recording your “assets” and your “liabilities” to determine your personal net worth.

-Typically, if you’re filling out a financial statement for a lending institution, you’ll record your assets on the left side of a ledger.
+Typically, when filling out a financial statement for a lending institution, you’ll record your assets on the left side of a ledger.
 Here is where you want to list the cash you have in the bank and any savings you have in retirement accounts.
-You’ll list the value of any vehicles you own, real estate you own, or collectibles that you own.
+You’ll list the value of any vehicles, real estate, or collectibles that you own.
 If you already own a business and are starting another business, list the business interest you own.
 You might even list some monies that people owe you on this list of assets.

 Sounds easy, right?
 Well, recording your assets can get a bit tricky.
 Many of the things you buy and think are assets have no actual value.
 For instance, if you purchase a brand new 60″ TV for $500, chances are you won’t get anywhere near that amount for the TV once you use it.
 Similar depreciation (loss of value) happens when you buy vehicles, boats, smartphones, drones, machines, or equipment.